 Every member of a teaching team needs to exercise context and task-specific leadership if the work of the team is to contribute to the collective goal of achieving equity and excellence of student outcomes.
 That’s why we’re working with the profession, academics, Māori, providers, and our shared education agencies to build an agreed leadership strategy.
-The leadership strategy will guide the future investment to support and grow leaders and leadership across the profession.

 The Agency Symposium brought together the Ministry of Education and other education sector organisations to consider where our profession stands, and how we can use data to make sense of the bigger picture, tell a story, and show connections.
 This image summarises our insights from the forum.
 More information about the Agency Symposium.